Sevan–Hrazdan Cascade: Sevan Hydroelectric Power Plant

 The Sevan Hydroelectric Power Plant, is the upper power station of the cascade.
 It is an underground power station locating 100 m below the surface.
 It has two turbines with a total nominal capacity of 34.2 MW and the factual capacity of about 24 MW.
 Its nominal annual generation is 130 GWh, but the factual generation for the last years has been about 15 GWh.
-The water intake of the Sevan HPS was renovated in 2010.
+The water intake of the Sevan HPP was renovated in 2010.

 Hrazdan Hydroelectric Power Plant

 The Hrazdan Hydroelectric Power Plant, known as Atarbekyan during the Soviet years, is located between the Sevan and Argel stations.
 It has two turbines with a total installed capacity of 81.6 MW.
 Its nominal annual generation is 375 GWh, but the factual generation for the last years has been about 40 GWh.

 Argel Hydroelectric Power Plant

 The Argel Hydroelectric Power Plant, is located between the Hrazdan and Arzni stations.
 It is the largest power plant of the cascade.
 It has four turbines, supplied by LMZ, with total installed nominal capacity of 224 MW and available capacity about 168 MW.
 Its nominal annual generation is 870 GWh, but the factual generation for the last years has been about 200 GWh.
 The plant is important for ensuring the frequency of the Armenian power system, ensuring the emergency supply to the Metsamor Nuclear Power Plant, and supplying peak-load capacity.

 In May 1995, landslides caused by heavy rains destroyed one of the plant spillways and blocked the Hrazdan River channel.
 It was restored and reopened in 2000 and 2006 correspondingly.